LucasGuerraS/Design-Patterns/readme.md

-# Here I plan to document my studies in design patterns
+# Repository made with the intent to document my studies in design patterns

-## The resources used are:
+## The resources used:

 - Head First Design Patterns O'Reilly (Book)
 - Design Patterns Erich Gamma (Book)